 The ancient people in question based their diets solely on whole-grain foods and protein, with a little bit of veggies to top it off.

 Perhaps an even better option would be milk with cereal.
-No, not the chocolate ones.

 During the day, especially if you’re in a line of work where you do a lot of running around, you’ll end up being tempted by myriads of fast-food joints, cafés or even ice-cream stands.

 They did things not simply in order to tick them of a to-do list, but for the complete experience of their chores (whether they be warin’ or excercisin’).

 For them, every part of any day was a simple means to an end, an end that was the goal of surviving to see the next sunrise.

 Don’t think about how tedious your job is at the moment, but just do it like there is no tomorrow.

 Don’t long for work afterhours, but treasure and cherish every moment at hand!

 Do not go wild and spice it up too much, because you want to be able to almost taste the protein.

 After this energizing meal, go ahead and do a little bit of house chores like cleaning up, for example, it is this way that an average Spartan kept his mind ready, while not putting too much strain on his body after the meal.

-Done?
 Well, now it is time for that extra strain!